Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 On July 14, 2025, the BC Government approved the rules and regulation that accompany the MSA and further set out the MSA regulatory framework.

-A 15-month transition period has been set to give the mortgage services industry and BCFSA time to prepare for the MSA.
+A 15-month transition period was set to give the mortgage services industry and BCFSA time to prepare for the MSA.

 The approval of the MSA Rules and Regulation marked the beginning of the 15-month transition period.
 This period ends when the MSA comes into force on October 13, 2026.